2023

 Thursday, 12-7-2023: Well, today I’ll start another read-through of my Journal.
 This was a longer-than-usual break (15 days).
 Reading my Journal is my analgesic, or anesthetic. . . .
 I’ve now gone through the first year’s entries (1993), and have made significantly many (new) edits, for which I credit Robert Graves’s book The Reader Over Your Shoulder.

 ● Today, I walked more (for exercise) than I’d done is several weeks.
 I’ve been taking just one exercise walk, instead of my usual two.
-Today I extended it to one and two-thirds.
+Today I extended it to one and two-thirds (that is, one walk, and then two-thirds of a walk).

 Saturday, 12-9-2023: Walking more last Thursday aggravated my back.
 I’ve had to again limit myself to just one exercise-walk a day.